How to buy the right child car seat

 Free car seat fitting checks

 Some local councils hold regular car seat fitting clinics where you can get the fitting of your seat checked by trained fitters.
-Look on your local council website, or check local press for details of car seat fit clinics.
+Look on your local council's website, or check local press for details of car seat fit clinics.

 Other organisations, such as Child Seat Safety and Good Egg Safety, also run free car seat check days around the UK.